 BONUS EXERCISE TIP

-Wear and Abdominal Binder
+Wear an Abdominal Binder

 Binding your abdomen can also remind your abdominal muscles how to behave.
 Though you may not be consciously tightening your abs, the compression helps them snap back from being stretched to accommodate your baby.
+Read more about the Benefits of Wearing an Abdominal Binder in our next post.

 - Always consult a qualified medical professional before beginning any exercise program.